cheung-arthur/cse15l-lab-reports/lab1.md

 # Lab 1
-##First step: Downloading & Installing Visual Studio Code
+## First step: Downloading & Installing Visual Studio Code
-* List Do it
+* Do it